beshu-tech/readonlyrest-docs/elasticsearch.md

       roles_claim: resource_access.client-app.roles # JSON-path style
       header_name: Authorization
 ```
+You can verify assigned user roles with the `roles` rule.
+The rule matches when the user has at least one of the configured `roles` (OR logic).
+Alternatively, `roles_and` matches when the user has all the listed roles (AND logic).

-The `user_claim` indicates which field in the JSON will be interpreted as the user name.
+The `user_claim` indicates which field in the JSON will be interpreted as the username.

 The `signature_key` is used shared secret between the issuer of the JWT and ReadonlyREST.
 It is used to verify the cryptographical "paternity" of the message.